Relhax-Modpack-Team/RelhaxTIM/README.md

 ### Use TIM
 #### updating icons:
 - just start the [TankIconMaker.exe] directly from the github repo! (dont forget to pull first if anyone made changes)
-- the config files for icons are already loaded into TIM.
+- the config files for icons are already loaded into TIM -> after creation/import they are hardcoded into [TankIconMaker2.Settings.xml].
 - press bulk export into folder, select a folder and the configs you want to create.
 <br>